Sunny (2011 film): Plot

-Back in the past, a girl named Sang-mi who is jealous of Na-mi get along with "Sunny" and was try to bully her, but Su-ji was there to save Na-mi from Sang-mi and both of them later get along.
-At the school annual festival, Sang-mi who is now out of control once again try to torment Na-mi and Chun-hwa goes on fighting with her, but the fight end horribly when Sang-mi cuts Su-ji's face with the piece of glass she was holding, causing Su-ji screamed in shock and was taken away in an ambulance, and the "Sunny" members were beaten by the principal in the principal room.
-Later that night, Na-mi meet the "Sunny" in front of Su-ji's house and Chun-hwa tell everyone join hands to make a promise that they will meet again in the future no matter what happen.
+Back in the past, a girl named Sang-mi who is jealous of Na-mi getting along with "Sunny" and tries bullying her, but Su-ji arrives to save Na-mi from Sang-mi; both of them later get along.
+At the annual school festival, Sang-mi, who is now out of control, once again tries to torment Na-mi and Chun-hwa.
+She ends up fighting with her, but the fight ends horribly when Sang-mi cuts Su-ji's face with the piece of glass she was holding, causing Su-ji to scream in shock before being taken away by an ambulance.
+As a result of this incident, the "Sunny" members were beaten by the principal.
+Later that night, Na-mi meets the "Sunny" group members in front of Su-ji's house and everyone joins hands at the insistence of Chun-hwa, making a promise that they will meet again in the future no matter what happens.

 Despite Chun-hwa passing away before the reunion, the women rekindle their friendship and joy in life.
 They also get revenge on a group of girls bullying Na-mi's daughter.
-At Chun-hwa's funeral, they all showed up except for Su-ji, only to invite her through a newspaper.
-Then the lawyer reads Chun-hwa's will, which includes thoughtful gifts and opportunities for each member of Sunny.
-They celebrate Chun-hwa's life by dancing to their old routine, and Su-ji makes a surprise appearance, completing their reunion.
+At Chun-hwa's funeral, all of the members show up except for Su-ji.
+Then the lawyer reads Chun-hwa's will, which includes thoughtful gifts and opportunities for each member of "Sunny".
+They celebrate Chun-hwa's life by dancing to their old dance routine, and Su-ji makes a surprise appearance, completing their reunion.
 The film ends with nostalgic flashbacks to their teenage years.